-Mohs micrographic surgery is especially effective in removing cancers of the face, hands and feet and other cosmetically sensitive areas because it can eliminate virtually all of the cancerous tissue while causing minimal damage to the surrounding normal skin.
-It is also ideal for removing recurrent tumors, residual tumors or very ill-defined skin cancers.
+Mohs micrographic surgery is especially effective in removing cancers of the face, hands, feet, and other cosmetically sensitive areas because it can eliminate virtually all of the cancerous tissue while causing minimal damage to the surrounding normal skin.
+It is also ideal for removing recurrent tumors, residual tumors, or very ill-defined skin cancers.

 Dr. Bundy has treated over 25,000 skin cancers with an exceedingly low rate of tumor recurrence – a 99% five-year cure rate for cutaneous malignancies.

 This has been possible largely in part due to the micro-graphic techniques employed locally as an in-office procedure with Mohs surgery.

 Fellowship-trained in lasers and skin cancer, Dr. Bundy utilizes skills in pathology and plastic reconstruction.